-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into a muscle or a vein, or directly into one of your joints.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given as a shot into a muscle, a needle placed in a vein, or directly into a joint.

 - A nurse or other health provider will give you this medicine.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.